This Version Posted: April 8, 2021

 What if There is a Case of COVID-19 in My Workplace?

 - Physical distancing rules at work mean employees should not be in close contact with each other.
 If an employee is identified as being a close contact of a co-worker who is confirmed or suspected of having COVID-19, the person should immediately take Ontario’s online COVID-19 Self-Assessment Tool to see what further care is needed.
 They can also call Telehealth Ontario at 1-866-797-0000.
-The employee may also be contacted by the Health Unit with further directions on what to do, including self-isolating or self-monitoring for symptoms of COVID-19.
+The employee may also be contacted by public health with further directions on what to do, including self-isolating or self-monitoring for symptoms of COVID-19.

 - Employers are strongly urged to support the COVID-19 instructions your employees have received from any health care provider.
-This protects the health of your workers and customers
+This protects the health of your workers and customers.

 - Encourage everyone at work to continue following physical distancing rules (staying 2 metres or 6 feet apart from others) and regularly wash hands with soap and water